kmwang123/cme211-notes/lecture-08/lecture-08.md

 classes = {'gym': 4, 'englist': 4, 'math': 3}
 $
 ```
+Iterface leaks out mutable states (dictionary) and now they are out of sync
 ### Interfaces and references

 * It is easy to accidentally let a method provide a reference to a mutable data